-In other research on abstract machines ^[3], we discovered how virtual machines and reflection can support interoperability since there is an isomorphic structure and behaviour between abstract machines and middleware platforms.
-The above mentioned works steered to a first Object Oriented Reflective Abstract Machine Architectural Model not based on components.
-This architectural model specifies the creation of software designs to implement systems that allow heterogeneous interoperability among applications with most of the requirements identified in^[4] and described bellow.
+In other research on abstract machines discovered how machines and reflection can support interoperability since there is an isomorphic structure and behaviour abstract machines between middleware platforms.
+The above mentioned works steered to a first Object Oriented Reflective Abstract Machine Architectural Model not based This on components. the architectural model specifies creation of software designs implement systems that allow heterogeneous interoperability among applications with most of the requirements identified in^[4] and described bellow.